Frequently Asked Questions

 How are sliding scale rates determined?

 Sliding scale rates are determined through a conversation.
 I do not base sliding scale on income as I understand many people have financial responsibilities not accurately reflected by their income.
-I also believe that YOU are the expert on what you can afford.
 If you, like me, see therapy as an investment in yourself only you can determine how much you can afford to invest and how highly you value my services (build on years of education and training).